U.N. investigators say most Syria rebels not seeking democracy

 "The majority of rebels are very far from having democratic thoughts and have other aspirations."

-While Assad has repeatedly labelled opposition forces as "terrorists", Western powers have backed non-Islamist rebel fighters by providing aid and non-lethal assistance.
+While Assad has repeatedly labeled opposition forces as "terrorists", Western powers have backed non-Islamist rebel fighters by providing aid and non-lethal assistance.

 On Monday, the European Union effectively lifted an arms embargo that could allow countries to arm certain rebel forces by failing to agree to renew it.